PokemonUnity/PokemonUnity/README.md

 development of Pokémon Unity.
   I hope this source is useful.

-## Cloning
-**Please use Git LFS to clone** our .pdb files are huge and cannot be easily kept in a plain git repo.
-Learn why [here](https://blog.bitbucket.org/2016/07/18/git-large-file-storage-now-in-bitbucket-cloud/)

-*This requires git and git lfs **install them in order***

-**Set up your SSH too if you want to clone locally (How to [here](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html))**

-Simply do `git lfs clone git@bitbucket.org:lucasone/pokemonunity.git`

 ## Demo

 There is a demo WebGL for testing available here: [https://developer.cloud.unity3d.com/share/WJnQnh1_nZ/webgl/](https://developer.cloud.unity3d.com/share/WJnQnh1_nZ/webgl/)